datumforge/datum/README.md

 ### Updating Configuration Settings

 Within the `config` directory in the root of this repository there are several `example.yaml` files prefixed with `config` or similar; these hold examples of environment configurations which you should review and potentially override depending on your needs.
 Anything which is launched out of the `Taskfile` will source it's configuration from these files.
-Different tasks can be made to source from different files as can be seen by several of the tasks within the Taskfile.

 You will need to perform a 1-time action of creating a `.config.yaml` file based on the `.example` files.
 The Taskfiles will also source a `.dotenv` files which match the naming conventions called for `{{.ENV}}` to ease the overriding of environment variables.
 These files are intentionally added to the `.gitignore` within this repository to prevent you from accidentally committing secrets or other sensitive information which may live inside the server's environment variables.